Triple-T/gradle-play-publisher/README.md

           |   |
           |   + - whatsnew // Summary of recent changes
           |   |
-          |   + - whatsnew-alpha // Optional, allows specifing the recent changes for a specific channel
+          |   + - whatsnew-alpha // Optional, allows specifying the recent changes for a specific channel
           |
           + - [de-DE]
           |   |